savioti/study_postgres_sql/notes.md

 - Always use an alias when using a subquery in a FROM
 - In most cases, a subquery should return a single column

+## Indexing

+- Don't create more indices than you need, as indices are constantly updated
+- Avoid indexing large fields, like a html body
+- Run EXPLAIN ANALYZE to check if indexing is really needed